victorqribeiro/dtf/README.md

 ## The solution

-And if instead of looking the hash of each file, we look to their thumbnail?
+And what if instead of looking at the hash of each file, we look to their thumbnail?
 It might work a little better.

 So a python script was written to generate the thumbnail of each file and measure how different those thumbnails ware.